 The Moon takes about 27 days to circle the Earth (its orbital period), but due to the Earth’s travel around the Sun, the cycle takes 29.5 days to repeat (the synodic period).

-The Moon can be spotted as a very thin crescent within 15 hours on either side of a new Moon by experienced observers.
-But when it is this thin, it is almost always too low on the horizon in the absence of the sun, which it is much too close to, to observe well or safely with a telescope.
+The Moon can be spotted as a very thin crescent within 15 hours on either side of a new Moon by experienced observers, but when it is this thin, it is almost always too low on the horizon in the absence of the Sun – which it is much too close to – to observe well or safely with a telescope.
 You can observe the Moon for around 24 days or so out of the month easily.

-The Moon looks best through a telescope when it is between a thin waxing crescent and a waxing gibbous a couple of days out from the full Moon.
+The Moon looks best through a telescope when it is between a thin crescent and a waxing gibbous a couple of days out from the full Moon.
 During this time, shadows are more elongated, and thus there is more of a sensation of depth.
-A full Moon is the worst time to observe it with a telescope.
+A full Moon is the worst time to observe it.
 During a full Moon, the Sun is shining obliquely, and thus there is no relief or shadows to be seen on any surface detail, and the Moon is also obnoxiously bright through a telescope (as well as washing out anything else of interest in the sky besides the planets).

-What Size Telescope Do I need to see the Moon?
+What Size Telescope Do I Need to See the Moon?

 As you might’ve guessed by those numbers, no ground-based telescope has sufficient resolution to reveal the Apollo lunar landing sites – the abandoned Lunar Module descent stages and rovers are only about the size of an ordinary automobile.
-In the future, if Artemis astronauts were to build large-scale structures like solar power farms or radio dishes, those might be visible as very reflective, albeit tiny, spots near the lunar South Pole.
+In the future, if Artemis astronauts were to build large-scale structures like solar power farms or radio dishes, those might be visible as very reflective albeit tiny spots near the lunar South Pole.

 Magnification can essentially be thrown at the Moon in unlimited amounts – though exceeding 50x or 60x magnification per inch of aperture with your telescope is going to result in a dim, blurry, and hard-to-focus view, and atmospheric seeing conditions will often limit you to lower powers than what your telescope can handle anyway.
 Making sure your telescope is collimated and cooled down to ambient temperature is also important for achieving a sharp view.